FabianBach/takeover/README.md

 takeover
 =========

-##description
+(v 0.5.0)

+This is a system developed for easy to build interactive installations.
-Server with frontend to send OSC, MIDI and DMX signals.
+It contains a server to send OSC, MIDI and DMX signals, and a frontend for anyone to control these protocols.

-The idea is to configure buttons, sliders, touch-areas and other inputs on the server, then group them by views and render them on any client browser.
+It is configured by creating buttons, sliders, touch-areas and other inputs on the server.
+Those are then grouped into views and be available via browser on any client.
 The interactions of the client will be send to the server via web-sockets in real time.
-On the server the received values will be mapped on previously configured DMX, MIDI and DMX values and be sent to listening hardware and software.
+On the server the received values will be mapped on previously configured DMX, MIDI and DMX values and be sent to hardware and software over those protocols.

-For more information see the documentation directory (german) or read (the comments in) the code.
-This will be documented better at some time.
-I promise.

-##installation
-This Version does send DMX if you have an Enttec Open USB interface and MIDI if you are using a MidiMate II.
-It does not send any OSC Signals yet.
+##install
-To run this alpha state of the project follow these steps:
+To run this version of of the project follow these steps:

 - Install node.js

 - Windows:
     - install Visual Studio Express for DMX